 What to Tell the Family

 Asthma can generally be well managed with diet and medications.
 Family members can help by encouraging a diet high in fruits, vegetables, and whole grains, and by minimizing fats and oils.
-Adopting such a diet themselves may help protect family members from later health problems, as well as make it easier for the patient to adhere to the dietary changes.
+Adopting such a diet themselves may make it easier for the patient to adhere to the dietary changes.

 - National Heart, Lung, and Blood Institute.
 National Asthma Education and Prevention Program: Expert panel report 3: Guidelines for the diagnosis and management of asthma.
 National Heart, Lung, and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov .
 Published August 28, 2007.
 Accessed August 7, 2017.